-Biostratigraphic data show that in the Aquitanian (Zone MNN1d) sedimentation stops in the Modino Unit, Tuscan Nappe, in the Metamorphic units, and in the more internal parte of the Cervarola unit paleogeographic domains (Fig. 4); sedimentation closed early (Late Oligocene) for the Bratica Sandstones.
-End of sedimentation is due to eastward migration of the orogenic wedge, emplacement of Ligurian units above the Adria margin and its deformation; all these tectonic events are collectively indicated here as "Tuscan phase".
+Biostratigraphic data show that in the Aguitanian (Zone MNN1d) sedimentation stops in the Modino unit, Tuscan Nappe, in the Metamorphic units, and in the more internal part of the Cervarola unit paleogeographic domains (Fig. 7); sedimentation closed early (late Oligocene) for the Bratica sandstones.
+End of sedimentation is due to eastward migration of the orogenic wedge, and emplacement of Ligurian units above the Adria margin; all these tectonic events are collectively indicated here as "Tuscan phase" (Fig. 10).